Activities at Karachi Port Trust and Port Qasim

 PORT QASIM

-A total of eight ships were engaged at PQA berths during the last 24 hours, out of them seven ships, Marathopolis, Tethis-7, Ammos, Scio Spirit, Blue Jamaica, Advantage Paradise and Al-Thakhira are expected to sail on Thursday.
+A total of eleven ships were engaged at PQA berths during the last 24 hours, out of them a container ship ‘Maersk Phuket’ left the port on today morning while three more ships, Alba Gas, Ultra Colonsay and Torm Venture are expected to sail on today afternoon.

-There are 10 ships at Outer Anchorage of Port Qasim, out of them four ships, VTC Phoenix, Kouros Glory, Peace Victoria and Al-Daayen& five more ships, Epic Bolivia, Athenian, One Reinforcement, Wan Hai-316 and Maersk Denver scheduled load/offload Rice, Cement, Mogas, LNG, Gas oil and Container are expected to take berths at respectively MW-1, MW-2, FOTCO, PGPCL, EVTL and QICT on Thursday 23rd May, while two more container ships, Atlantic Ibis and Myny are due to arrive at Port Qasim on Friday, 24th May, 2024.
+There are 04 ships at Outer Anchorage of Port Qasim, out of them petroleum product carrier ‘Blue Bird’ & two more container ships, Cap Andreas and Northern Jamboree are expected to take berths at respectively FOTCO and QICT on today 27th May, while three more container ships, Atlantic Ibis, Maersk Valencia and X-Press Kaveri are due to arrive at Port Qasim on Tuesday, 28th May, 2024.

 Copyright Business Recorder, 2024